I’m a fairly easy-going person and it takes a lot to make me mad.

 Clotted cream is absolutely delicious, and the only time I get to indulge is when I have it with scones.
 From the creamy taste and silky texture, to the delicious crust on top, it’s a pure treat.
 Why the creator of Roddas hasn’t got a knighthood yet, I don’t know.

-So, it’s a massive non-no when places offer a bowl of squirty cream instead of a pot of clotted cream.
+So, it’s a non-no when places offer a bowl of whipped or squirty cream instead of a pot of clotted cream.
 Someone once told me they were given a can of squirty cream once for their scones once, which is even worse!

 4. Curly sandwiches

 If a venue chooses to use pre-made cakes, I can live with that.
 Freshly made ones are better, but my mantra is that I’d prefer tasty ready-made cakes to disgusting ones made on site.

 However, I draw the line at pre-made sandwiches.
 You can tell which ones these are as they have gone curly and slightly crispy at the edges, the salad has gone droopy and the filling doesn’t taste as nice as it should.

 As sandwiches are the first thing you eat when it comes to afternoon tea, they need to be fresh.
 First impressions count people!

 When I go for afternoon tea, I want lots of food, so much so that I have to sneak some cakes away with me.
 You know, in case I fancy a snack on the car ride home.

 Bonus points if the restaurant box up your treats for you without having to ask (or sticks them in an oversized ice cream box that you have to carry around with you, which has happened before during the course of my reviews.)